MQSchleich/chembee/README.md

 🟥 Maintance on GitHub is stopped and all code moves to Codeberg 🟥

-👉 Code from this repository obtained from GitHub is not licensed and no longer legal to use.
+👉 Code from this repository obtained from GitHub is not licensed and not legal to use.

 👉 New repo https://codeberg.org/sail.black/chembee

 🟥 Maintance on GitHub is stopped and all code moves to Codeberg 🟥

-👉 Code from this repository obtained from GitHub is not licensed and no longer legal to use.
+👉 Code from this repository obtained from GitHub is not licensed and not legal to use.

 👉 [New repo](https://codeberg.org/sail.black/chembee)